The Federal Reserve is getting ready to roll back its massive stimulus - KTVZ

 Roadblocks ahead

-There are a few hurdles that the economy, and the market, need to overcome until the end of the year.
+There are still a few hurdles that the economy, and the market, need to overcome.

 In Washington, the debt ceiling debate is heating up as lawmakers try to find a way to keep the government from running out of cash.